owncloud/file-picker/installation.md

 As described in [Getting Started]({{< ref "getting-started.md#components-of-the-file-picker" >}}), File picker comes in two variations.
 To define which one should be used, you need to pass it to the component via its `variation` property.
 Valid values are:
 - `resource` - File picker
 - `location` - Location picker

+## Theming
+File picker comes by default with extracted stylesheet which combines our ownCloud Design System and a few custom styles.
+If you want to create a custom theme, do not include our stylesheet and create a custom one using File picker selectors.

 ## Buttons and events
 The wording of buttons can be customized.